pykong/iu-thesis/README.md

 ### On prettier

-This project is using prettier for formatting markdown files.
+This project uses prettier for formatting markdown files.
 Unfortunately, prettier screws up when encountering a multiline math block using double dollar signs.
 This annoyingly led to prettier to insert another at the end of the file.